-Alexa Alice Joubin (name pronunciation) writes about race, gender, cultural globalization, Shakespeare, disability, and film and theatre.
-She teaches in the Departments of English, Women's, Gender and Sexuality Studies, Theatre, International Affairs, and East Asian Languages and Literatures at George Washington University in Washington, D.C., where she serves as founding Co-director of the Digital Humanities Institute.
-She holds affiliate appointments in the Institute for Korean Studies and the Sigur Center for Asian Studies.
+Alexa Alice Joubin (name pronunciation) is the inaugural recipient of the bell hooks Legacy Award and holder of the Martin Luther King, Jr. Award.
+She writes about artificial intelligence (AI), race, gender, cultural globalization, Shakespeare, disability, and film and theatre.
+She teaches in the Departments of English, Women's, Gender and Sexuality Studies, Theatre, International Affairs, and East Asian Languages and Literatures at George Washington University in Washington, D.C., where she serves as founding Co-director of the Digital Humanities Institute and the Co-director the Taiwan Education and Research Program (Sigur Center for Asian Studies).
+She is a faculty of the GW Trustworthy AI Initiative TAI (her Digital Humanities Institute is a partner program of TAI).
+She is also an affiliate at the NSF's Institute for Trustworthy AI in Law & Society (TRAILS).
+In 2024, she was named the inaugural Public Interest Technology Scholar (news story).

 Writer

-The recipient of the Modern Language Association's Scaglione Prize for Comparative Literary Studies and George Washington University's Trachtenberg Research Award, an honor established by the President Emeritus, she is the author of Shakespeare and East Asia (Oxford University Press, 2021), co-author of Race (with Martin Orkin, Routledge, 2018), editor-in-chief of The Palgrave Encyclopedia of Global Shakespeare, a general editor of The Shakespearean International Yearbook (a peer-reviewed annual publication), co-editor of Onscreen Allusions to Shakespeare (2022), Local and Global Myths in Shakespearean Performance (2018) and Shakespeare and the Ethics of Appropriation (2014), book review editor of Chinese Literature Today, and editor of the Palgrave book series on Global Shakespeares.
+The recipient of the Modern Language Association's Scaglione Prize for Comparative Literary Studies and George Washington University's Trachtenberg Research Award, an honor established by the President Emeritus, she is the author of Shakespeare and East Asia (Oxford University Press, 2021), co-author of Race (with Martin Orkin, Routledge, 2018), editor-in-chief of The Palgrave Encyclopedia of Global Shakespeare, general editor of The Shakespearean International Yearbook (a peer-reviewed annual publication), editor of Contemporary Readings in Global Performances of Shakespeare (2024), editor and translator of Sinophone Adaptations of Shakespeare: An Anthology, 1987-2007, which was published in 2022, and co-editor of King Lear (Broadview, 2023), Onscreen Allusions to Shakespeare (2022), Local and Global Myths in Shakespearean Performance (2018) and Shakespeare and the Ethics of Appropriation (2014), book review editor of Chinese Literature and Thought Today, and editor of the Palgrave book series on Global Shakespeares.

 In her leadership and editorial roles, she has featured diverse voices and launched the careers of junior and minority researchers in the US, Canada, the UK, Brazil, Turkey, Kuwait, Taiwan, and South Korea.

-For instance, she serves on the editorial or advisory board of several journals, publishers, and digital projects, including Renaissance Drama (University of Chicago Press) and SHAKSPER (a forum founded in 1992).
+For instance, she serves on the editorial or advisory board of several journals, publishers, and digital projects, including Renaissance Drama (University of Chicago Press), SHAKSPER (a forum founded in 1992), and Fundación Shakespeare Argentina.
+She is a founding executive board member of the Asian Shakespeare Association.

-Access and equity are key themes in Alexa's work.
+Access and equity are key themes in Alexa's work, including her analyses of the latest generative AI technologies.
 As the chair of the Modern Language Association committee on the New Variorum Edition of Shakespeare, she oversaw the publication budget and helped to bring the edition that was founded in 1860 into the digital era by releasing the full XML files as open-access resources.
+She has also chaired other MLA committees, including the Prize for an Edited Collection Selection Committee and the executive committee on East Asia.
+As the chair of the Shakespeare Association of America's Shakespeare Publics Award committee, she has worked to recognize pioneering efforts to sustain broad and diverse Shakespeare publics through activism.

 Her writing has been supported by fellowships and grants from the Fulbright Distinguished Chairs Program, Renaissance Society of America, American Council of Learned Societies, Folger Institute, Stiftung Mercator (Germany), Canada's Social Sciences and Humanities Research Council, and other organizations.